OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Coinbase](https://user-images.githubusercontent.com/46355364/207841901-647f0aef-0c74-454d-b99e-367d784259f0.png)

 Follow the instructions to obtain the credentials for the specific account.
-Enter the three values into the OpenBB SDK with:
+Enter the three values into the OpenBB Platform with:

 ```console
 openbb.keys.coinbase(